Thinking about traveling to the Nation’s Capital in October? You might want to think again.

 While all federal air traffic controllers are required to stay on the job, you can expect security screening delays at the airport.
 According NBC – Washington, the Transportation Security Administration (TSA) has identified 33% of its workforce as non-essential, a term used for civilian employees deemed not critical enough to continue working.
 Travelers can expect significant security delays at airport checkpoints as additional time will be required for those TSA agents still on duty.

 Despite these delays, tourists can still expect Metro, Amtrak, and other transportation systems to operate without any issues.
+This can be helped along with the use of telematics systems to keep in constant communication during this period.
+By going here, other transportation companies can see how this can be implemented when they eventually start back up again.
 In fact, using these services may open the possibility of visiting other area attractions that are still open to the public.
+People who are also relocating to the area can still use other forms of transportation to reach their destinations, especially if their primary vehicle is in transit with CarsArrive Auto Relocation or another transportation firm.

 Attractions Still Open to the Public